open-education-hub/operating-systems/content/chapters/software-stack/lab/content/high-level-lang.md

 We can see the complexity of invoking the Python interpreter, resulting in more the 50,000 of library calls being made.
 This means added overhead versus a simple C function.
-However this also means faster development in the Python programming language.
+However, this also means faster development in the Python programming language.
 Each new layer in the software stack simplifies development but adds overhead.

 We can use `perf` to compare the running time between the Python and a C "Hello, World!"-printing programs: